loudringphone/sancbook/README.md

 I use this gem to parse the HTML files of DBpedia's pages so as to get the information I need for every country and those more high-profile sanctions.

 #### YouTube Data API
+This API is using to scrape national anthems from Youtube.

 #### Cloudinary
 Since I worry the urls of image may expire one day, I use Cloudinary to upload them to my own account.